Unnamed American ISIS fighter: Comparison with Yasser al Himdy

 His case was compared with that of Yasser al Himdy, the first individual to be released from the Guantanamo Bay Detention Camp.
-When the USA transferred al-Himdy from Afghanistan to Guantanamo, they thought he was just one of the approximately 150 Saudi citizens in Guantanamo.
+When U.S. officials transferred al-Himdy from Afghanistan to Guantanamo, they thought he was just one of the approximately 150 Saudi citizens in Guantanamo.
 Soon after they realized he was also a US citizen the Bush presidency agreed to return him to Saudi Arabia if he surrendered his US citizenship.

 The New York Times speculated that he might be offered a similar deal to that offered to al-Himdy, repatriation to Saudi Arabia if he surrendered his American citizenship.

 Discussion over transferring John Doe to Syria

 In June 2018, the Los Angeles Times reported that some elements of the US government have advocated transferring John Doe back to Syria.
 Human rights workers have claimed a transfer to Syria was essentially a death sentence.
 The New York Times reported his lawyers said a forced return to Syria would be a "death sentence".

 In response to the Department of Justice's suggestion that Doe be flown back to Syria, and released in the desert where he was first taken into custody, judge Tanya Chutkan stated: